Prince William Sound - Places of Refuge

 A total of 16 maps were created to include the Potential Places of Refuge sites selected in the Prince William Sound Subarea.
 Each of these 16 pages consists of a map that shows the locations of these sites, along with three tables for each map that give specific information for each individual site.
-This information includes site considerations, stakeholders, and physical and operational characteristics.
+This information includes site considerations, stakeholders, and physical and operational characteristic

 - Download (PDF 1.8M) a copy of the risk maps used in identifying the PWS Potential Places of Refuge sites.

 The following is a list of the PWS Potential Places of Refuge maps identified on the index map with links to the corresponding PDF:

 - PWS PPOR Map 05 (PDF 3.5M)

 - PWS PPOR Map 11 (PDF 4.5M)